 “I do solemnly and sincerely declare and affirm that I will well and truly serve the Queen in the office of constable, with fairness, integrity, diligence and impartiality, upholding fundamental human rights and according equal respect to all people; and that I will, to the best of my power, cause the peace to be kept and preserved and prevent all offences against people and property; and that while I continue to hold the said office I will to the best of my skill and knowledge discharge all the duties thereof faithfully according to law.“

 This is outlined in the Police Reform Act 2002.
-As you can see there is no different between the declaration a Police Officer, nor a Special Constable take.
+As you can see there is no difference between the declaration a Police Officer, or a Special Constable take.

 This will be how officers have to identify themselves.

 Special Constables are voluntary, and as such, they do not get paid.